aeturrell/coding-for-economists/code-preliminaries.md

 conda install package-name
 ```

 and hitting return, where `package-name` might be `pandas`.
 This will try to install a version of the package that is already optimised for your type of computer, and will automatically come with any dependencies (packages the package you want needs) you might also need.
 These pre-built packages that are provided by Anaconda are convenient for a host of reasons.
-Anaconda provide pre-built versions of around 7,500 the most popular packages (including the statistical programming language R).
+Anaconda provide pre-built versions of around 7,500 of the most popular packages (including the statistical programming language R).

 However, there are over 330,000 Python packages on PyPI (the Python Package Index) so you may sometimes find one that is not covered by `conda install`.
 When there isn't a pre-built Anaconda version of a package available, the next thing to try is